===================================================

 studio expansions as well as today's stock-split distribution speak to

-THQ's continued outlook for growth through 2002 and beyond," said THQ
+THQ's continued outlook for growth through 2002 and beyond," said THQ CEO

 Brian Farrell.